GoSecure/pyrdp/README.md

 ```
 pip3 install -U pip setuptools wheel

+# Without GUI dependencies
 pip3 install -U -e .

+# With GUI dependencies
+pip3 install -U -e '.[GUI]'
 ```

-This should install all the dependencies required to run PyRDP.
+This should install the dependencies required to run PyRDP.
+If you choose to install without GUI dependencies, it will not be possible to use `pyrdp-player` without headless mode (`--headless`)

 If you ever want to leave your virtual environment, you can simply deactivate it: